behnamasadi/cpp_tutorials/docs/const_constexpr_mutable.md

-# check if type is const
+# checking if type or value is const
 You can use `std::is_const`

 ```cpp